jm-cc/pm2/nmad/README.md

 Building application code
 -------------------------

+For an MPI applicatiion using MadMPI, use the standard `mpicc`, `mpif77` and `mpif90` compiler frontends to build and link.

-To build an application using NewMadeleine, get the required flags through pkg-config.
+To build an application using native NewMadeleine interface, get the required flags through pkg-config.
 For CFLAGS:

     % pkg-config --cflags nmad